koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 `render` function receives a ReactElement and `rootPath`.
 We'd like to use `rootPath` in the host config, so we store it in the container.

-Before rendering, we remove the all files under the rootPath, which is a very dangerous operation so be careful to use this renderer.
+Before rendering, we remove all the files under the rootPath, which is a very dangerous operation so be careful when you use this renderer.
-I'll make it more safe later.
+I'll try to make it safer in the future.

 ### index.test.tsx